the cold weather settles in, the days grow short and the nights grow long, but

 Local young people turning 20-years-old don elaborate kimono and take part in rite-of-passage ceremonies across the country.
 Celebrations start during the day at prefectural and ward offices and go on through the night with family parties.

 Setsubun (The Day Before the Spring Equinox) Setsubun coincides with the lunar calendar’s New Year's Eve.
-To celebrate, the Japanese throw roasted soybeans or peanuts at people dressed as demons to symbolize ridding themselves of bad fortune.
+To celebrate, Japanese people throw roasted soybeans or peanuts at people dressed as demons to symbolize ridding themselves of bad fortune.